-- restrictions on the marketing or manufacturing of the product, suspension of the approval, or complete withdrawal of the product from the market or product recalls; - · fines, warning letters or holds on post-approval clinical trials; - · refusal of the FDA to approve pending NDAs or supplements to approved NDAs; - · product seizure or detention, or refusal to permit the import or export of products; or - · injunctions or the imposition of civil or criminal penalties.
+- restrictions on the marketing or manufacturing of the product, suspension of the approval, or complete withdrawal of the product from the market or product recalls; - fines, warning letters or holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs; - product seizure or detention, or refusal to permit the import or export of products; or - injunctions or the imposition of civil or criminal penalties.

 The FDA strictly regulates the marketing, labeling, advertising and promotion of prescription drug products placed on the market.
 This regulation includes, among other things, standards and regulations for direct-to-consumer advertising, communications regarding unapproved uses, industry-sponsored scientific and educational activities, and promotional activities involving the Internet and social media.
 Promotional claims about a drug's safety or effectiveness are prohibited before the drug is approved.
 After approval, a drug product generally may not be promoted for uses that are not approved by the FDA, as reflected in the product's prescribing information.
 In the United States, healthcare professionals are generally permitted to prescribe drugs for such uses not described in the drug's labeling, known as off-label uses, because the FDA does not regulate the practice of medicine.
 However, FDA regulations impose rigorous restrictions on manufacturers' communications, prohibiting the promotion of off-label uses.
-It may be permissible, under very specific, narrow conditions, for a manufacturer to engage in non-promotional, non-misleading communication regarding off-label information, such as distributing scientific or medical journal information.
-If a company is found to have promoted off-label uses, it may become subject to adverse public relations and administrative and judicial enforcement by the FDA, the Department of Justice, or the Office of the Inspector General of the Department of Health and Human Services, as well as state authorities.
+It may be permissible, under very specific, narrow conditions, for a manufacturer to engage in non-promotional, non-misleading communication regarding off-label uses, it may become subject to adverse public relations and administrative and judicial enforcement by the FDA, the Department of Justice, or the Office of the Inspector General of the Department of Health and Human Services, as well as state authorities.
 This could subject a company to a range of penalties that could have a significant commercial impact, including civil and criminal fines and agreements that materially restrict the manner in which a company promotes or distributes drug products.
 The federal government has levied large civil and criminal fines against companies for alleged improper promotion, and has also requested that companies enter into consent decrees or permanent injunctions under which specified promotional conduct is changed or curtailed.